Schools deploy Pupil Premium funding to narrow the attainment gap between students from lower income families and their peers.

 Pupil Premium Leadership

-Two Strategic Leads, Deputy Headteacher and Assistant Head (Behaviour, Personal Development and Welfare) are funded at 20% from Pupil Premium Funding.
+Three Strategic Leads, Deputy Headteacher, Assistant Head (Behaviour, Personal Development and Welfare) and Assistant Head (Safeguarding and Inclusion) are funded at 19% from Pupil Premium Funding.
 Each has specific responsibility for Pupil Premium; former with faculty / curricular focus and second from pastoral support angle.

 Student Progress